Axway/unified-catalog-migration/README.md

 The script will:

-1. log into the plaftorm using the `axway auth login` either using the browser or using a service account (if set in the configuration file)
+1. log into the platform using the `axway auth login` either using the browser or using a service account (if set in the configuration file)
 2. read all existing catalog items from a specific environment
 3. For each catalog item
     * find the linked API Service
-    * create an asset and linked it to the API Service
+    * create an asset (or use an existing one) and linked it to the API Service
     * create a product and linked it to the asset created
     * (optional) publish the product to the desire Marketplace
     * (optional if product is published) read existing Active subscription and create the corresponding Marketplace subscription / Application if exist